LD-SDM: Language-Driven Hierarchical Species Distribution Modeling: Experiments

 where, $y=\underset{z\in P_2\cap p(z)=1}{argmin}||x-z||_2$.
 This represents the nearest neighbor ground-truth observation of a given pixel $x$ in the predicted probability distribution map. $N = \{z\in P_2|\:p(z)=0\}$ is the set of all negative observations in the ground truth. $\alpha$ is a temperature parameter that controls the exponential weighting of the distance.
-See Appendix \ref{sec:pwcd} for more details.
+See Appendix B for more details.
 For our case, $|P_1|=|P_2|=L$.
 Notice that we have omitted the density term in the metric as our probability maps are a contiguous grid of pixels and equally dense everywhere.
 Since it is a proxy for false positives, it can be plugged into any other metric of choice such as the MAP and AUC.
 In this work, we report proximity-adjusted MAP scores denoted as MAP(pa) by replacing false positives with our metric.
 All the scores reported are an average over scores computed for each species category.
+Figure~\ref{fig:pwcd} illustrates three different scenarios of predicted species range maps.
+While the MAP score yields identical results for cases (a) and (b) despite the spatial distribution of the predictions being different, our proposed metric penalizes distant false predictions and is capable of evaluating the predictions in both cases more accurately.
+However, in case (c) where there are no false predictions, both MAP and MAP(pa) produce the same results.